Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - Kidney disease, pregnancy, medication interactions, and significant health conditions require medical guidance.

-If you experiment, track basics: sleep onset, sleep quality, bowel tolerance, anxiety, muscle tension, and next-day energy.
+If you experiment, track the basics: sleep onset, sleep quality, bowel tolerance, anxiety levels, muscle tension, and next-day energy.
 A protocol only counts if it improves your actual life.

-In the conversation, resistance training and cold exposure appear as ways of creating adaptive stress: enough intensity to signal capacity, not so much that the system tips into depletion.8
+In the conversation, resistance training and cold exposure come up as ways of creating adaptive stress: enough intensity to signal capacity, without tipping the system into depletion.

-For most people, the lower-risk and better-supported intervention is movement.
-Exercise has solid evidence for reducing depression and anxiety symptoms, with systematic reviews and meta-analyses generally finding meaningful effects across aerobic, resistance, and mixed interventions.9
+For most people, the lower-risk and better-supported intervention is simply movement.
+Exercise has solid evidence for reducing depression and anxiety symptoms, with systematic reviews and meta-analyses generally finding meaningful effects across aerobic, resistance, and mixed interventions.5

-The nervous-system translation is simple: movement gives the body an experience of successful mobilization.
-You generate charge, use it, recover, and learn that intensity can move through you.
+The nervous-system translation: movement gives the body an experience of successful mobilization.
+You generate charge, use it, and recover.
+The system learns that intensity can move through you and come to completion.

 Start small: